AwakenedViskasha/HyperSpace/README.md

 ## Donations

 Donations are welcome.
-If the library helped you or you need an extra functionality, don"t hesitate to buy me a coffee !
+If the library helped you or you need an extra functionality, don't hesitate to buy me a coffee !

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)]([https://www.buymeacoffee.com/gbraad](https://www.buymeacoffee.com/awakenedviskash))

 ## License